kvh/ramp/README.md

 current training and test sets.

 ### Caching
-Ramp caches and stores on disk (or elsewhere if you want) all features and models it computes, so nothing is recomputed unnecessarily.
+Ramp caches and stores on disk in fast HDF5 format (or elsewhere if you want) all features and models it computes, so nothing is recomputed unnecessarily.
 Results are stored and can be retrieved, compared, blended, and reused between runs.

 ### Easily extensible
-Ramp has a simple API, allowing you to plug in estimators from scikit-learn, rpy2 and elsewhere, or easily build your own feature transformations, metrics and feature selectors.
+Ramp has a simple API, allowing you to plug in estimators from scikit-learn, rpy2 and elsewhere, or easily build your own feature transformations, metrics, feature selectors, reporters, or estimators.

 ## Quick example